Comparing the New Anti-cancer Drug Eribulin With Chemotherapy Against the Usual Chemotherapy Alone in Metastatic Urothelial Cancer

 - Participant must have complete blood count (CBC), complete metabolic panel including

-liver function tests, and lactate dehydrogenase (LDH) obtained with 28 days prior to
+liver function tests, and lactate dehydrogenase (LDH) obtained within 28 days prior

 - Participant must have adequate kidney function as evidenced by measured or